 Do I own the account?

 The Jackson Community Foundation is the owner of the account and funds are held for the benefit of the student to cover education or training expenses after high school.
 This permits us to include students with little or no impact on their parent’s income, benefits or taxes.
 The student funds always belong to the student and after paying for education expenses, any remaining funds in the student fund CD will be made available to the student at the age of 26.

 Yes.
 Your account will earn interest.
-See CP Federal Credit Union for current rates.
+See TRUE Community Credit Union for current rates.